cboychinedu/A-simple-car-website/README.md

 ## Description
 <p>
     This is a python web application script that allows users to upload properties and data of cars, and their respective prices.
-    It allows registered and non-registered users to view the prices, and type of automobile they want to buy.
+    It allows registered and non-registered users to view the prices, and the type of automobile they want to buy.

     This application uses some necessary dependencies, which is stated below.